-During the 2014-2015 year, several projects were started which will enhance the economy for 2015-2016.
+During the 2015-2016 year, several projects were started which will enhance the economy for 2016-2017.
 They are:

-- ➤ Grand Slam Safety -This startup company manufacturers safety fences for baseball and other athletic fields.
-The company acquired a vacant manufacturing building and hired its first three employees. - ➤ Roaring Brook Wind Farm This project is in the final stages of financing and expects to begin construction in late 2015.
-It will include 39 windmills in the Town of Martinsburg generating construction jobs, new permanent employment and significant tax revenue for municipalities and school districts. - ➤ Own Energy Wind Farm- This project is in final development stages.
-It is expected to include approximately 40 towers and 79 MW of energy production in the Town of Denmark.
-Construction in 2016 is possible. - > Kruger Energy- This Canadian company is in final stages of design and financing for a significant expansion of its hydroelectric facility in Lyons Falls. - ➤ Lyons Falls Mill Redevelopment at the mill property has progressed significantly in the last 12 months with approximately 25% of the structures demolished.
-Additional work will continue throughout 2015.
-The LCIDA will cooperate with the LCDC to work on future use of the property. - ➤ The LCIDA is actively marketing its small business loan portfolio.
-One applicant will be approved in mid-2015 to purchase and revitalize a local tourism destination.
-Additional small businesses are considering applications. - ➤ The LCIDA Board and Executive Director are actively considering new projects to enhance sustainable revenue opportunities and provide more opportunities for projects to benefit private businesses.
-In 2015, the LCIDA entered an administrative partnership with Lewis County Economic Development and Lewis County Development Corporation.
+- ➤ BarkEater Craft Brewery This company is moving ahead with an expansion project.
+The LCIDA has assisted with a sale and leaseback for a building for BarkEater's new production system and the LCIDA has provided the financing for the new brew system.
+Installation of the system and increased production is expected in late 2016. - ➤ Roaring Brook Wind Farm -The LCIDA was involved in continued negotiation for this project as it seeks to secure its financing to move forward with construction.
+The local taxing jurisdictions agreed to restructure the PILOT agreement and we look forward to future progress for this project. - ➤ Own Energy Wind Farm- This project is expected to move into construction later in 2016.
+It will include approximately 40 towers and 79 MW of energy production in the Town of Denmark.
+The LCIDA has a tentative PILOT agreement in place with the Company. - Climax Manufacturing- Unfortunately this business discontinued its operations in April 2016.
+This closure had a significant negative impact with 150 employees losing their jobs.
+The LCIDA has been actively involved with the property owners to seek new uses for the facility. - ➤ Lyons Falls Mill Redevelopment at the mill property has continued to progress in the last 12 months with approximately 60% of the structures demolished.
+Additional work will continue throughout 2016.
+The LCIDA will cooperate with the LCDC to work on future use of the property. - ➤ Lewis County Business Park The LCIDA made significant progress on development of a commerce park.
+An option to acquire land has been secured and preliminary site evaluation has identified the property is suitable for development.
+In the coming year, LCIDA will continue permitting and seek shovel ready status for the site while also working to secure funding and prospective tenants. - ➤ The LCIDA is actively marketing its small business loan portfolio and general guidance.
+Funding is available for loans and we have worked with multiple potential applicants in the current year. - ➤ The LCIDA Board and Executive Director are actively considering new projects to enhance sustainable revenue opportunities and provide more opportunities for projects to benefit private businesses.
+In 2016, the LCIDA has continued its partnership with Lewis County Economic Development and Lewis County Development Corporation.
 The coordination of all three entities will benefit overall program efforts.